-This mode shares the whole desktop and is a very reliable way of playing games or doing generally anything in low latency, with a controller, mouse or keyboard.
-You can remotely connect to your computer, or let friends join to play split-screen games with a controller, and manually give some people access to keyboard and mouse if you wish.
+If you have a Windows computer, you can turn your computer into a "host" and share the whole screen, play games or do generally anything in low latency, with a controller, mouse or keyboard.
+You can remotely connect to your computer, let friends join to play split-screen games with a controller, and manually give some people access to keyboard and mouse if you wish.

 Use either of the methods below.
-If you're not joining a computer you own, you will need to approve people's connections on the host from the Parsec app, or by pressing Ctrl+F1.
+If you're inviting other people over, you will need to approve people's connections on the host from the Parsec app, or by pressing Ctrl+F1.
 Once people join, start up a game and play!

 - Play with friends: Add friends using the friends icon in the sidebar.
 People can join someone that is willing to host by clicking 'Connect' in the Computers tab